Spyder Games

 Spyder Games is an American television series that was broadcast on MTV from June 18 to September 20, 2001.
 MTV's second and last foray into the soap opera format following the run of the anthology series Undressed, the series was originally called Spyder Web in development.

 Originally intended for a 3 pm time slot, Spyder Games ultimately debuted at 7 pm because of its racy content.
 The final episodes, originally scheduled to air during the week of September 10, 2001, were postponed by a week because of continuous news coverage of the September 11 attacks, which MTV aired.
 The last episode was written as a cliffhanger, but MTV did not pick the series up for a second season.
-With the decline of the format, as of 2021, Spyder Games is the last new American soap opera to debut on a traditional, non-streaming broadcast or cable TV network.
+Until the premiere of Beyond the Gates in February 2025, Spyder Games was the last new American soap opera to debut on a traditional, non-streaming broadcast or cable TV network.

 Origins

 In December 1998, MTV Series Development approached novelist and television writer Christian McLaughlin and his writing partner Valerie Ahern about developing a soap opera targeting the network's 12- to 24-year-old demographic.
 According to McLaughlin, "We wanted to do for soaps what Scream had done for horror films.
 That movie acknowledged and even spoofed the conventions and staples of slasher films while never forgetting it was one ...
 We wanted to distill everything people loved about soaps — the impossibly hot young characters and deliciously suspenseful melodrama — and eliminate all the things people hate: the glacial pace, the endless recaps and all that praying and crying."
 James Stanley and Diane Messina Stanley helped the show's creators by serving as Story Consultants before it debuted.